-You can pay state taxes, payments and other monetary obligations (interest, fines, penalties, etc.) to the Estonian Tax and Customs Board by bank transfer (for example import duties) and using the payment link in the e-MTA.
+You can pay state taxes, payments and other monetary obligations (interest, fines, penalties, etc.) to the Estonian Tax and Customs Board:

 Payment by bank transfer

 When paying taxes and payments by bank transfer, the payment order should include:

 - bank account of the Estonian Tax and Customs Board

 The bank account of the Estonian Tax and Customs Board in Danske Bank was closed on 30 November 2018.